dthaler/teep/README.md

 Compiling on Windows will result in generating DeviceHost.exe and TamHost.exe.

 TamHost.exe represents the TAM and can be run without any command-line arguments, but must be run as Administrator.
-Currently the TEEP URI to listen on is hard coded in TeepTamBrokerLib/HttpServer.h.
-TODO: This needs to change to allow the IP address and port number to be specified on the command line, and default to an IP address of the local machine, and some fixed port number (like 54321).

 DeviceHost.exe is run as follows: